peteroupc/html3dutil/doc/H3DU.Math.md

     var angle=Math.acos(dot);
     var triple=H3DU.Math.vec3triple(normalVector,vectorB,vectorC);
     // The angle is negative if triple product is negative.
-    // NOTE: If the "normalVector" points toward the viewer,
+    // NOTE: Whenever the "normalVector" points toward the viewer,
     // a positive value for the angle means the angle runs in
     // a counterclockwise direction for right-handed coordinate systems
     // and in a clockwise direction for left-handed systems.